 To open or extract a .tar, .tar.gz or .gz file in Windows operating system, the most common approach is to simply use a compression software that supports both Tar and Gzip such as 7zip and WinRAR.
 You can also quickly extract a .tar or .tar.gz file in Windows 11/10 using command line in CMD without the need to install any software.

 Open .gz, tar.gz or .tar file using file archiver tool

 7-Zip is one of the most popular file compression software widely used by majority of users around the globe due to its simplicity and user-friendly GUI.
 It is also free to download and use.
 7-Zip can work with most compression methods and extensions including .gz, tar.gz and .tar.
 You can use it to archive and compress files using any supported methods you prefer, or to open and extract any compressed file.

-To open and extract a .gz, tar.gz or .tar file using 7-Zip in Windows 10:
+To open and extract a .gz, tar.gz or .tar file using 7-Zip in Windows 11 or 10:

 - Download and install 7-Zip from https://www.7-zip.org/.

 - Once installed, right-click on the tar or gz file that you want to open.

 - In the context menu, select 7-Zip, then “Open archive“.